tari-labs/tari-university/src/protocols/grin-beam-comparison/MainReport.md

 efficient than GPUs for the Equihash configurations used by Zcash, Bitcoin Gold and Zencash, to name a few.
 It is possible to tweak the parameters of the Equihash algorithm to make it more memory intensive and thus make current ASICs and the older GPU mining farms obsolete, but it remains to be seen if BEAM will do this.
-No block time has been published as of the time of writing of this report.
+No block time has been published as of the time of writing of this report (May&nbsp;2019).

 Grin initially opted to use the new Cuckoo Cycle PoW algorithm, also purported to be ASIC resistant due to being memory latency bound [[20]].
 This means that the algorithm is bound by memory bandwidth rather than raw processor speed, with the hope that it will make mining possible on commodity hardware.

-In August 2018, the Grin team announced at the launch of its mainnet that it had become aware that it was likely that an ASIC would be available for the Cuckoo cycle algorithm [[21]].
+In August&nbsp;2018, the Grin team announced at the launch of its mainnet that it had become aware that it was likely that an ASIC would be available for the Cuckoo cycle algorithm [[21]].
 While acknowledging that ASIC mining is inevitable, Grin is concerned that the current ASIC market is very centralized (i.e. Bitmain), and it wants to foster a grassroots GPU mining community for two years, in the early days of Grin.
 After two years, Grin hopes that